 Whether you're seeking a day of adventure, a three-day escape, or an epic 20-day expedition, Nepal offers treks to suit every adventurer's dream.

 Trekking in Nepal accounts for 10% of the countries dedicated visitors every year.
 The Everest Base camp trek is perhaps the most famous.
-But there are more treks to see Everest than just the famous one.
-Likewise, don't go away without realizing that enjoyable one day treks are also possible.
+But there are more treks where you can see Everest than just the famous one.
+There are also better, treks than just that with a huge amount in the Annapurna region offering more diversity and mountain views.
+Likewise, don't go away without realizing that enjoyable one day or shorter treks are also possible.

 New to trekking?
 Get started by reading about what you can expect from trekking in Nepal.